cedar-team/json-operations/README.md

 # json-operations
-Specific complex conditional operations in JSON.
+Specify complex conditional operations in JSON.
 The conditional operations can be run securely against a JSON value (Python dictionary) and will return a boolean.